programmingmentor/2025-frontend-ai/slides.md

 # like them? see https://unsplash.com/collections/94734566/slidev
 background: https://cover.sli.dev
 # some information about your slides (markdown enabled)
-title: Найкращі практики розробки з AI агентами
+title: Agentic AI SDD with Cursor IDE
 info: |
-  ## Подія SoftServe Academy: виступ + багато нетворкінгу
+  ## Agentic AI SDD with Cursor IDE

 # apply unocss classes to the current slide
 class: text-center